 - You have other symptoms that may or may not be related

 Certain medications, chronic health conditions, and surgeries can cause delayed ejaculation.
 Also, drug and alcohol misuse, abuse, or addiction.
 Often underlying mental health disorders such as depression, and anxiety can cause delayed ejaculation.
 Often delayed ejaculation can also cause depression and anxiety which creates a self-perpetuating problem.

 - Depression, anxiety, or other mental health conditions

 - Relationship problems due to stress, poor communication, or other concerns

 - Cultural or religious taboos

-- Differences between the reality of sex with a partner and sexual fantasies
+- Also differences between the reality of sex with a partner and sexual fantasies

 - Pornography use